mrdk/mind/doc/data.rst

 .. word:: >doer         ( xt -- addr ) |K|, "to-doer"

    Convert the execution token of a word to the address of its doer field.
-In words defined with :word:`does>`, it contains the address of the code that is eexcuted by them.
+In words defined with `does>`, it contains the address of the code that is eexcuted by them.
 Otherwise it is usually 0.

 .. word:: >body         ( xt -- addr ) |K|, |83|, "to-body"